 - Campus Garching (dispensing machine): IGSSE seminar room in the Center of Excellence 530.EG.003, room no.: 003, ground floor.
 Link to the Roomfinder

 - Campus Heilbronn: To schedule an appointment, please contact studentcounseling_heilbronn(at)mgt.tum.de.

 Testing is voluntary, but represents an important component in pandemic response.
 Alternatively, you can visit the rapid testing centers at the sites or at your place of residence.

 We ask that you use these voluntary self-tests at home and not on campus.

 If the test must be performed on campus, appropriate hygiene measures should be taken (safe spacing and good ventilation, as masks must be removed and nasal sampling may cause sneezing, paper pads to protect against smear infections, etc.).
 The use of the self-tests is described in the package insert.

-The in-person event can initially be conducted with all negatively tested students as planned.
-If close contacts of the person tested positive are present, contact-reducing, additional measures should be taken.
+- The face-to-face event can initially be conducted as planned with all negatively tested, vaccinated or recovered students.
+If close contacts of the positively tested person are present, contact-reducing, additional measures should be taken.

-The person who tested positive may not participate in the event.
+- The person who tested positive may not attend the face-to-face event.